ryouze/py-template/README.md

     pip install -e .
     ```

-    **Note:** This installs only production dependencies (i.e., for regular users).
-To install development dependencies, refer to the [Development and Testing](#development-and-testing) section.

     Alternatively, the `generate_requirements.py` script can be used to generate `requirements.txt` for the traditional `pip install -r requirements.txt` method.
 Compatibility with this method is not guaranteed, as the project uses `poetry` for dependency management.

     ```sh